Hi there!

 Roll Form Rack

-Structural rack is rolled as well, but it’s done while it’s hot enough to form into the C channel shapes on the columns and beams shown below.
-This lends it strength that can be greater than cold rolled rack as well as a more open design that lends itself to ease of cleaning in food storage environments.
+The structural rack is rolled as well, but it’s done while it’s hot enough to form the C channel shapes on the columns and beams shown below.
+This lends it strength that can be greater than a cold rolled rack as well as a more open design that lends itself to ease of cleaning in food storage environments.

 Structural Rack

-You’ll notice that the structural connections are bolts instead of teardrop or slotted which are most common in roll formed rack.
+You’ll notice that the structural connections are bolts instead of teardrop or slotted which are most common in the roll-formed rack.
 This adds strength to the rack system but does take longer to install or adjust.

 Be aware that some manufacturers don’t powder coat structural rack but use enamel paint to finish the components.
 It’s also possible to purchase cold-rolled beams that are compatible with structural uprights.